arcology-network/binary-releases/testnet-docker-allinone.md

 ps -e | grep pool-svc
 ```

 If everything is in order, you should be able to see a list of Arcology services running in the testnet container, which should look like this.

 ![alt text](./img/testnet/allinone-testnet-docker-svclist.png)

 #### 1.5.3.
 Check the Connectivity

 The testnet container should be listening on port 8080 of your host machine already.
-To check if the testnet is reachable, paste the following line into your host machine browser.
-Replace the `localhost` address with the host IP, if you are connecting from other machines.
+To check if the testnet is reachable, paste the following line into your **host machine browser**.
+Replace the `localhost` address with the host IP, if you are connecting **from other machines.**
 ```sh
 http://localhost:8080/blocks/latest?access_token=access_token&transactions=false
 ```

-You should be able to see somthing like the blow.
+Aagin, you should see somthing like the blow.

 ```json
 {